-Chelsea Women kicked off the New Year in style by beating Reading 5-0 and manager Emma Hayes said it was one of the most pleasing performances from her team so far this season.
+Chelsea Women kicked off the New Year in style after beating Reading 5-0 and manager Emma Hayes said it is one of the most pleasing performances from her team so far this season.

 The Blues moved into second place in the Barclays FA Women’s Super League table after thumping five goals past the Royals at the Madejski Stadium on Sunday afternoon.Fran Kirby stole the show against her former club Reading after notching a perfect hat-trick by half-time.
 The forward extended our lead early on in the second half and substitute Ji So-Yun added the cherry on the cake with a clinical close-range finish with only minutes left on the clock.While the Chelsea No.14 will no doubt take the headlines after her formidable display in front of goal, Hayes reserved her highest praise for the entire group.‘All of us are only as good as the people around us and Fran will be first to say that,’ said Hayes post-match.
 ‘While Fran scored four goals and four brilliant goals, it was a total team performance.‘The front four in particular did a really good job to create space, I thought we got our pressing right, we were very dynamic but it’s what I’ve seen in training the last week.‘I think it’s even better that I’ve been able to bring five players off the bench and some of them have only been training two or three days, so it was nice to get everybody into the game and that’s probably one of the most pleasing performances for us this season.‘You can see the quality we’ve got on show and I thought everybody performed very well,’ the Chelsea boss continued.